sirthegamercoder/Funker-Optimizer/README.md

 # Hint
 - You can disable aliasing option if you want resize pixel sprite
-- Make sure choose latest version of thia tool
+- Make sure choose latest version of this tool

 ## Alternative Download
 ### GameBanana